About Practical Small Projects

 Mary Bliss - Executive Director

 Mary Graham Bliss is the founder and Executive Director of Practical Small Projects, a 501 (c) (3) organization that creates new health, education, and income-generating opportunities in West Africa through the provision of potable water systems, health care centers, schools, and solar energy.
 She is also a co-founder of Afriq Power, Africa’s first business to assemble solar panels manually.
-Recently featured in Wired magazine, Afriq Power is a sustainable, successful local business in Mali, West Africa.
+As featured in Wired magazine, Afriq Power is a sustainable, successful local business in Mali, West Africa.

+Bliss has lived and worked over 7 of the last 15 years in a variety of countries including Singapore, China, Mali, Spain, England, France, Haiti, Jamaica, and Nicaragua.
 Her technical focus and practical experience is in West Africa and international development, business development services, gender mainstreaming and conflict resolution and mediation.
-She has professional experience in non profit management, teaching, program evaluation and assessment of sustainable development projects and practical expertise in micro-enterprise development in Mali.
+She has professional experience in nonprofit management, teaching, program evaluation and assessment of sustainable development projects and practical expertise in micro-enterprise development in Mali.

 Bliss holds an MA from Monterey Institute of International Studies, a graduate school of Middlebury College, and a BA in Spanish from Bucknell University.
 She also holds a TESOL certificate from St. George International in London.
 She speaks advanced Spanish and French and studied Mandarin Chinese in Shanghai.
+She was married to award winning singer/songwriter and humanitarian, Evan Bliss, who passed away in 2012.

 Bliss is trained in Praying Mantis martial arts and is an avid classical pianist, hiker and snowboarder.
-She lives in Nicaragua with her husband, musician and Washington Post blogger Evan Bliss.

 Karen Heston - Director of Communications